publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schIII/m__us_usc_t50_s2566.md

             (B) Each report under subparagraph (A) shall include an analysis of each option set forth in the report, including the cost and schedule for implementation of such option, and any requirements under the National Environmental Policy Act of 1969 ([42 U.S.C.
 4321][/us/usc/t42/s4321] et seq.) relating to consideration or selection of such option.

-            (C) Upon submittal of a report under paragraph (A), the Secretary shall commence any analysis that may be required under the National Environmental Policy Act of 1969 in order to select among the options set forth in the report.
+            (C) Upon submittal of a report under subparagraph (A), the Secretary shall commence any analysis that may be required under the National Environmental Policy Act of 1969 in order to select among the options set forth in the report.

     (c) __Contingent requirement for removal of plutonium and materials from Savannah River Site__